hoelzro/linotify/README.md

 Returns an iterator that reads events from the handle, one at a time.
 Each value yielded from the iterator is a table with the members of the `inotify_event` struct as its keys and values (except for len).
 If an error occurs during reading, an error is thrown.
+If this method is run on a handle in non-blocking mode, it will yield events until no more events are available without blocking.

 ### handle:close()